openztcc/EMU/README.md

 The API includes a command console not originally available in the vanilla game.
 It can be accessed via `CTRL + J`.
 It is currently not advisable to run any commands unless a zoo file has been loaded as it depends on the resources to have been allocated in memory.

-Important limitations to consider as of **EMU v1.0.0-alpha.2**:
+Console limitations to consider as of **EMU v1.0.0-alpha.3**:
 - The console is only visible in windowed mode and will not be accessible if you are full screen.
-- Do not immediately exit the console by hitting 'X' on the window as this will close your game without prompt to save your zoo.
-First enter the `exit` command in order to detach the console thread from the game thread.
-This will now let you close the window safely and allow you to keep playing your game without issue.
+- Do not immediately exit the console by hitting 'X' on the window UI as this will close your game without prompt to save your zoo.
+The `exit` command will allow you to hide the console from view.
 - Safety checks are not yet implemented so be careful to stray too far from the expected input.

-List of all available commands:
+- This API makes use of multi-threading to run EMU and the console simultaneously with the game.
+On slower hardware you might see propagation of resources take longer between what you see in the game and what you see in a function return value.
+For example: `num-tiredguests` might say 10, but the game says 11 for a few milliseconds longer.
+- `list-privatedonations` has different values than what the game displays.
+The array is accurate down to the second that the month changes, but then the game adds an unknown value to the final recorded value on-screen.
+It is not known if this is a bug or if it is adding other donations like benefactor contributions.
+We keep it for analysis in the future.

+#### Console Commands

 | Command  | Description |
 | ------------- | ------------- |